yrhee/zvm_exporter/CONTRIBUTING.md

 ## Commit messages

+There are rules to commit messages which are ensured by GitCop.
+After you created a pull request, you will get several automated feedbacks including one from GitCop.
+The rules that are checked against are:

-Commit messages must start with a short summary line.
-It can include a more detailed description preceded by an empty line.
-It must end with the DCO sign-off.
+* Commit messages must start with a short summary line.
+* It can include a more detailed description preceded by an empty line.
+* It must end with the DCO sign-off.
+* No line should be more than 80 characters long.
+(Simply use line break to break long lines)

 The [Developer Certificate of Origin (DCO)](DCO1.1.txt) certifies that you wrote the patch or otherwise have the right to pass it on as an open-source patch.